S.C.U.T.E. – Sea Turtle Protection on Pawleys Island

 Informational Talk on the Beach

-Inventories on Pawleys Island are always scheduled at 6:00 pm and are announced by a SCUTE notice on this website, on FACEBOOK/SCUTE, and on the door of the Pawleys Island Town Hall.
+Public inventories on Pawleys Island close to public access are always scheduled at 6:00 pm and are announced by a SCUTE notice on this website, on FACEBOOK/SCUTE, and that at door of the Pawleys Island Town Hall.
 Inventories are often observed by more than 100 vacationers with SCUTE volunteers providing informative talks during the process.
 Any live hatchlings found in a nest are released on the beach to start their life journeys in the ocean (see video below).
-After 30 years, the females will return to Pawleys Island (or nearby beaches) to begin their own nesting history.
-DNA has confirmed that the same turtles return to Pawleys Island over the years, even after foraging throughout the Atlantic sea basin.
+After 30 years, the females will return to Pawleys Island (or nearby beaches) to begin their nesting history.
+DNA has confirmed that the same turtles return to Pawleys Island over the years, even after foraging throughout the Atlantic Ocean basin.
 This is made possible by the incubating turtle imprinting the magnetic coordinates of its birthplace.

 How You Can Help Us Help Our Turtles